piwik no script img

-Rock icon Nannini about „Amore Gigante“: „Italy needs a woman“
+Rock icon Nannini about „Amore Gigante“„Italy needs a woman“

 She's a rebel-rockstar, a feminist, a doctor of philosophy.
 Italian musician Gianna Nannini about her new album against hatred, her pansexuality and #MeToo.